HeathmontDataAnalytics/heathmontdataanalytics.github.io/topics/databases.md

 ## Validating Data

 Validation is a core part of any computing system.
-We validate data to ensure that it is reasonable and appropriate for the work at hand.
-Validation does not verify that
+We validate data to ensure that it is reasonable and appropriate for the work at hand. **Validation does not verify that the data is correct, but rather that it is reasonable.**

 Across Applied Computing we have three common types of validation that we perform: